 While this scenario is plausible, most disputes (and there are lots) as to a dispute's arbitrability occur at the outset.
 A court's refusal to compel arbitration under the TAA is an immediately appealable interlocutory order.
 TEX.
 CIV.
 PRAC. & REM.
-CODE §171.098.
+Code §171.098.
 Therefore, numerous reported opinions exist concerning trial courts' refusals to compel arbitration.
-These opinions make up a critical body of Texas arbitration law, and they are beyond the scope of this paper.
 The arbitrability analysis, however, is similar to the vacatur analysis, in that the strongest argument one can make at either point in the process must be based in the language of the arbitration clause itself.